 Its overall objective is to strengthen investor protection through increased transparency and reporting, enhanced governance rules and heightened regulation of markets.
 The regulatory text itself consists of both a Directive and Regulation, as well as myriad Regulatory Technical Standards (RTS), Implementing Technical Standards and Delegated Acts.

 While transaction reporting requirements existed under MiFID I, the scope and overall intention of the transaction reporting framework was greatly increased when MiFID II was introduced.
-The obligation to report transactions under MiFIR requires investment firms that execute transactions in financial instruments to report “complete and accurate details of such transactions to a NCA - the FCA in the UK - as quickly as possible, and no later than the close of the following working day.
-Transaction reporting data is then used by the FCA and other regulators to detect and investigate suspected market abuse, as well as conduct supervision and to support the work of other regulatory authorities (such as the Bank of England).
+The obligation to report transactions under MiFIR requires investment firms that execute transactions in financial instruments to report complete and accurate details of such transactions to a NCA - the FCA in the UK - as quickly as possible, and no later than the close of the following working day.
+Transaction reporting data is then used by the FCA and other regulators to detect and investigate suspected market abuse, as well as to conduct supervision and to support the work of other regulatory authorities (such as the Bank of England).

 Note – transaction reporting is separate to trade reporting, a MiFID requirement for firms to report basic trade data to the market on a near real-time basis.